 In this exercise your team is a group of Permaculturists who are required to design a farmhouse for a family of 5.
 The farm should be able to sustain itself by producing the energy needed and using any waste produced.
 In case an essential commodity should be purchased from an external source, the farm should be able to produce to sustain a barter system.
-For example, if you need to buy electricity from an external source, the farm should be able to produce to grain should be able to produce to sustain a barter system.
-For example, if you need to exchange for the electricity.
+For example, if you need to buy electricity from an external source, the farm should be able to produce enough grains to exchange for the electricity.
 Remember the farm's electricity needs will be year round so different types of grains should be produced to maintain a constant flow of electricity.
 Most importantly the farm should feed the family!